Zane

-Zane may be a unisex given name or a surname.
+Zane is a unisex given name and a surname.
 Its Western usage derives from the Venetian form of Gianni or an alternate spelling of the German and Jewish name Zahn.
 Zane can also refer to the Arabic personal name more commonly spelt Zain meaning "beautiful" or "handsome".
 In Latvia, Zane is feminine given name, a shortened form of Zuzanna, with the corresponding name day of 19 February.

 Notable people with the name Zane or Zayne include: